1964-01-29 USA Saturn I SA-5

 "SpaceCraft" Saturn SA-5 launch cover, postmarked Cape Canaveral, Jan 29, 1964.

-For the first time the rocket would carry its planned 750,000 lb (340,000 kg) of propellant and would use eight upgraded engines producing a thrust each of 188,000 lbf (836 kN).
-Also the guidance and control computer on the rocket was positioned above the second stage.
-This was where it would be found on the Saturn V flights that would take astronauts to the Moon.
-The Instrument Unit controlled the ascent of the rocket through the atmosphere, automatically compensating for any winds or loss of thrust during the ascent.
-This flight was an orbital mission, which was possible because of the upgraded first stage and the addition of the second stage.
-It would enter into an elliptical orbit and re-enter a couple of days later as its orbit decayed.
+For the first time, the rocket was set to carry its intended 750,000 lb (340,000 kg) of propellant and utilize eight enhanced engines, each generating a thrust of 188,000 lbf (836 kN).
+Additionally, the guidance and control computer was located above the second stage, mirroring its position on the Saturn V flights that would eventually take astronauts to the Moon.
+The Instrument Unit managed the rocket's ascent through the atmosphere, automatically adjusting for any wind conditions or loss of thrust.
+This mission was an orbital flight, made possible by the upgraded first stage and the inclusion of a second stage.
+The rocket would achieve an elliptical orbit and re-enter a few days later as its orbit decayed.

 Photo: Launch of Saturn I with two stages on January 29, 1964.